 - For example, NIH requires the PHS Face page from each Co-I. This form should be completed and routed through each subawardee institution’s Research Office for endorsement before submission to WVSOM.
 This document can serve as the consortium arrangements section within the application package.

-- NIH Biosketches for key personnel in the current Forms F format (the most current NIH biosketch template and instructions for the completion of the NIH biosketch can be found here: https://grants.nih.gov/grants/forms/biosketch.htm
+- NIH Biosketches for key personnel in the current Forms F format.
+Current NIH biosketch template and instructions.

 - WVSOM will be a subrecipient, with grant submitted by another entity

 The same procedures apply as usual; however, the ORSP needs fewer documents.
 The ORSP will just need WVSOM’s part of the application.
 The ORSP needs all these documents 5 business days in advance of the due date TO THE PRIME.
 For example, if the grant is due to the sponsor on October 5, and the Prime has a policy requiring all documents 5 days in advance, then WVSOM needs the subaward documents for internal routing 10 days in advance, so we can submit to the Prime for their 5 days in advance.
 The required documents include:

 - The Prime Institution’s Sponsored Programs Office contact.
 An email or phone number is sufficient.

 - The ORSP5 form completed and signed by the WVSOM PI and their department chair/supervisor